alexk99/the_router/conf_options.md

 	radius_client add accounting server <ip address> [port <port number>]

-Add RADIUS server to the list of servers.
+Add RADIUS accounting server to the list of servers.
 RADIUS requests will be sent to servers in the round-robin way.
 Maximum numbers of servers in the list is 8.
 Default port number is 1813.